Kyriosity/read-write/README+/software/design/samples/README.md

 Parallelization (multi-threading) of algorithms, when applicable, tangibly speeds up calculations even on mediocre two-core machines.

----
+## &nbsp;

-<h1 align="center">Raster images</h1>
+<h1 align="center">🎨&thinsp;Raster images</h1>

 <p dir=rtl>,When I am in a painting<br>.I'm not aware of what I'm doing<br><i><b>Jackson Pollock</b> (1912-1956) </i></p>

-Editor of raster images is the richest and most multi-faceted support for thinking in application design: presentation, processing, and persistence.
+Editor of raster images is the richest and most multifaceted support for thinking in application design: presentation, processing, and persistence.
 All three of these ask for optimization (equally logical and tricky).

 Maps of pixels range from grayscale thumbnails to giant high-density multi-layered canvases or animations.